neuralshyam7509-dev/first-demo/README.md

 # first-demo
-This is my first git  Repository
+This is my first git  Repository.
+Author- Shyam singh